 Lacey: You have the DDS security spec, and that's an extension of the DDS standard-

 Lacey: -which is written by OMG and we've been contributing to since.
 Through our Connext DDS secure product, we implement plugins and a security solution?

 Fernando Crespo: Right, so the DDS security spec defines two things.
-It defines the security model, and it defines pliable API, and by the security model I mean, while it defines the, that for instance, a data reader can be allowed, for instance, what is the access control to the ES topic, so that's kind of part of the security model.
+It defines the security model, and it defines pluggable API, and by the security model I mean, while it defines the, that for instance, a data reader can be allowed, for instance, what is the access control to the ES topic, so that's kind of part of the security model.
 It can be allowed to access certain topics, certain data but not other writer, a data writer can be allowed, you know, a domain can be allowed to publish data on a topic or not, okay?

-Fernando Crespo: These kind of things, that's kind of the security model, and then it also defines a pliable interface.
+Fernando Crespo: These kind of things, that's kind of the security model, and then it also defines a pluggable interface.
 For instance, if you want to do authentications, so there are many ways to do authentications, so the DDS security specify a default plugging implementation that we support in our secure product, but the user could choose to use something different.
-There is a whole pliable interface with that.
+There is a whole pluggable interface with that.
 Same for access control, for instance, or same for instance, data encryption, or data signing.
 All these kind of things are things that you can do differently than what the default planning-

 Lacey: You can customize your security solution to your needs?

 Fernando Crespo: Yeah.
 You can customize your security solution.
 That's kind of what the pluggable API allows you to do.

 Lacey: All right.
 Why would I choose DDS security over TLS or DTLS?
 Elaborate on the fine grained security, and the ability to make performance trade offs.